S-Munawar/PetCare/README.md

 4.  **Configure Environment Variables**
     * Create a file named `.env` in the root of the project.
     * Add your configuration details to this file.
-It must include your MongoDB connection string and a secret key.
+It must include your MongoDB connection string, a secret key, and email credentials.
         ```env
         SECRET_KEY='a_very_long_and_random_secret_key'
         MONGO_URI='your_mongodb_connection_string'